-To reduce costs and diminish the environmental impact of our Annual Meeting, a single Notice or a single proxy statement and 2020 Annual Report to Stockholders, along with individual proxy cards, will be delivered in one envelope to certain stockholders having the same last name and address and to individuals with more than one account registered at our transfer agent with the same address, unless contrary instructions have been received from an affected stockholder, a practice commonly referred to as "householding."
+To reduce costs and diminish the environmental impact of our Annual Meeting, a single Notice or a single proxy statement and 2021 Annual Report to Stockholders, along with individual proxy cards, will be delivered in one envelope to certain stockholders having the same last name and address and to individuals with more than one account registered at our transfer agent with the same address, unless contrary instructions have been received from an affected stockholder, a practice commonly referred to as "householding."
 Stockholders participating in householding will continue to receive separate proxy cards.
 We will promptly deliver, upon written or oral request, individual copies of the proxy materials to any stockholder at the shared address to which single copies of those documents were delivered.
-If you are a stockholder of record and would like to enroll in this householding service or would like to receive individual copies of this year's and/or future proxy materials, please contact our General Counsel and Secretary by mail at One Allison Way, Indianapolis, Indiana 46222 or by phone at (317) 242-5000.
-If you are a beneficial owner, you may contact the broker or bank where you hold the account to enroll in this householding service or bank where you hold the account to enroll in this householding service.
+If you are a stockholder of record and would like to enroll in this householding service or would like to receive individual copies of this year's and/or future proxy materials, please contact our Secretary by mail at One Allison Way, Indianapolis, Indiana 46222 or by phone at (317) 242-5000.
+If you are a beneficial owner, you may contact the broker or bank where you hold the account to enroll in this householding service or to receive individual copies of this year's and/or future proxy materials.